slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 Those items that are needed to maintain backwards compatibility have been identified and documented in the [SplitView Extension Migration Guide](SplitView-Extension-Migration-Guide).

-Here is an overview of the EditorManager APIs and a brief note about their functionality or how they will change.
+This proposal is an overview of the system along with functional details and implementation changes needed to build the SplitView feature.

 ## Editor Management